Send the link below via email or IMCopy

 - Anyone with a load sheet must understand the Materials of Trade Exemption

 Auto-Chlor MOT Practices

 - Each Auto-Chlor vehicle may carry one ‘tote’ designated for transporting MOT.
-The designated MOT ‘tote’ should be marked with indelible marker: “Materials of Trade (MOT)” and placed in a convenient location of your vehicle cargo area and secured against movement.
+The designated MOT ‘tote’ should be marked with indelible marker: “Materials of Trade (MOT)”

 Name That Violation!!

 In the event your are inspected by CHP or other authority you should:

 - Cooperate fully and provide all information requested